Singapore Pharmacy Licensing for International Pharmacists

 SPC Competency Examinations (Assessments)

-• Pre-Registration Pharmacists Evaluation Summary Form.
+• Pre-Registration Pharmacists Evaluation Summary Form

-• Application for Registration Form.
+• Application for Registration Form

-• Notification of Forensic Examination passing result conducted by SPC.
+• Notification of Forensic Examination passing result conducted by SPC

-• Singapore Pharmacy Practicing Certificate Application Form.
+• Singapore Pharmacy Practicing Certificate Application Form

 FEESSingapore Dollar S$$ US Dollar₹ Indian Rupees